 - Place flour and water into a stand mixer bowl.
 Let the water and flour sit untouched for 5 minutes.
 Sprinkle in yeast and let yeast activate in the water (about 5 minutes).
-Add in salt and then fix the mixer with the dough hook attachment.
+The yeast will look fuzzy in texture when its activated.
+Add in salt and sugar.
+Fix the mixer with the dough hook attachment.
 Turn the mixer on low speed for one minute until dough has formed.
 Turn the mixer up to high and let mix for 10 minutes.

-- Form dough into a ball and place in an oiled large bowl.
-Tightly cover with plastic wrap and let rise for 2 hours in room temperature or overnight in fridge.
-If putting in the fridge, place dough in a large sealable bag.
+- Form dough into a ball and place in a large oiled bowl.
+Tightly cover with plastic wrap and let rise for 2-6 hours in room temperature or overnight in fridge.
+If putting in the fridge, place dough in a large oiled sealable bag.
 Double bag it for extra measure.

-- ** if dough is developed in fridge, take the dough out 1-2 hours before using.
+- NOTE: If dough is developed in fridge, take the dough out 1-2 hours before using.